WDI-SEA/notes/04-databases/mongo-intro/crud.md

 MongoDB installs with a client app, a JavaScript-based shell, that allows us to interact with MongoDB directly.

+Start your MongoDB process in terminal by typing `mongod`.

-Start the app in terminal by typing `mongo`.
+Open a new terminal window and start the app by typing `mongo`.

 The app will load and change the prompt will change to `>`.